ccfarr/elm-app/README.md

 7. If you see the app, **SUCCESS!**

-*You should see Sandwiches: 7, Tacos: 3, which are the default values in the database.*
+*You should see seven sandwiches and three tacos.
+These are the default values in the database.*

 ## Run `node-api` server